Dating An INTJ: Challenges And Benefits

 The differences between judgment and perception personalities are similar in that one is more easily observed, and one is more obscure or abstract.
 Judging personalities (xxxJ personalities) have strong, conclusive beliefs and ideas about themselves, others, and the world.
 In contrast, people with perception personalities (xxxP personalities) allow for far more nuance and openness in their beliefs and understanding.
 Just as each of the other personality functions operates as opposites, essentially, the judgment and perception types might be at odds when forming their ideas.

 An INTJ personality is a combination of being introverted, intuitive, thinking, and judging.
 When combined, these traits can often seem almost contradictory in nature.
 Many people consider being intuitive an emotional trait, whereas INTJs place greater emphasis and importance on thinking through things and operating through their mental state, rather than relying on emotional states.
 INTJs are called the "Architects" in the Myers-Briggs system.
-They are historically associated with people who bring about large-scale change or individuals who worked to challenge established systems.
+The INTJ personality type is historically associated with people who bring about large-scale change or individuals who work to challenge established systems.

 How conclusive is Myers-Briggs?